AbelMRobra/NanLabs_Space-X/README.md

 - You have to complete the form and send de information
 - Your request is processed for a Lambda function in AWS (this code is in Python)
 - It's all!, Enjoy the bridge

+** The file with TOKEN and KEYS is not available